+ANNOTATIONS

-The U.S. Environmental Protection Agency ("EPA") and the U.S. Department of Justice have lodged Consent Decrees which require Responsible Parties to pay a certain amount.
+- Funding for Capital Projects and Treatment & Remediation ("T & R") Costs reflects funding obligations per current agreements including funds received to date and future anticipated funds. - The dollar amounts for future anticipated funds and estimated costs do not include an inflation factor.
+Although there are currently agreements in place for the funding of future Capital Projects and T & R Costs, the agreements do not specify the timing of the funding contributions, nor is the funding itself guaranteed. - The U.S. Environmental Protection Agency ("EPA") and the U.S. Department of Justice have lodged Consent Decrees which require Responsible Parties to pay a certain amount.
 WQA has entered into Cooperative Agreements with EPA for these funds.
-EPA also granted \$2.65M of additional Superfund funding to the Cooperative Agreement.

-4 The BPOU agreement covers Capital Projects as well as T & R Costs for operations through 2027.
-Treatment costs shown above are projected to be ongoing for an additional 5 to10 years.

-5 SWRCB Proposition 68 Funding for the San Gabriel Basin Regional Groundwater Remediation Program covers 3 years of T & R costs for projects within the San Gabriel Basin boundaries.

-6 Funding for Capital Projects and T & R has been provided for treatment facilities located within the San Gabriel Basin boundaries but operating outside the bounds of known operable units.

-7 State Loan - DTSC, shown above as a source of funding, is being repaid to the State of California by the BPOU Responsible Parties.

-8 Funding for Capital Projects includes \$9.40M from the second round of Proposition 84, Section 75025, as well as \$5.25M in a Proposition 84 IRWMP grant.

-Responsible Parties are projected to fund T & R Costs for the EMOU and the PVOU for 8 years as required by the Consent Decrees.
-Treatment Costs shown above are projected to be ongoing for 30 years, therefore the remaining years are considered unfunded.

-State funding for SEMOU includes \$5.0M of Proposition 1 funding which requires a match ranging from 10 percent to 50 percent.
+EPA also granted \$2.65M of additional Superfund funding to the Cooperative Agreement. - The BPOU agreement covers Capital Projects as well as T & R Costs for operations through 2027.
+Treatment costs shown above are projected to be ongoing for an additional 5 to 10 years. - SWRCB Proposition 68 Funding for the San Gabriel Basin Regional Groundwater Remediation Program covers 3 years of T & R costs for projects within the San Gabriel Basin boundaries. - Funding for Capital Projects and T & R has been provided for treatment facilities located within the San Gabriel Basin boundaries but operating outside the bounds of known operable units. - State Loan DTSC, shown above as a source of funding, is being repaid to the State of California by the BPOU Responsible Parties. - Funding for Capital Projects includes \$9.40M from the second round of Proposition 84, Section 75025, as well as \$5.25M in a Proposition 84 IRWMP grant. - Responsible Parties are projected to fund T & R Costs for the EMOU and the PVOU for 8 years as required by the Consent Decrees.
+Treatment Costs shown above are projected to be ongoing for 30 years, therefore the remaining years are considered unfunded. - State funding for SEMOU includes \$7.0M of Proposition 1 funding which requires a match ranging from 10 percent to 50 percent.